cvtc-Hunter-Bauer/2021_Sus/README.md

 # 2021_Sus

-Install Sus prject on Windows
+Install Sus project on Windows

 1. Download zip file and extract.
 2. Open Android Studio (can be downloaded at https://developer.android.com/studio).